 The crocodiles found in the Hervey Bay area and the northern part of Queensland, are known as saltwater crocodiles (or salties as Australians tend to refer to them as).

-While they can be found in the saltwater, these creatures also make their way to freshwater areas like estuaries or river mouth areas such as the Mary RiverOpens in a new tab. in Maryborough Queensland just 30 minutes from Hervey Bay!
+While they can be found in the saltwater, these creatures also make their way to freshwater areas like estuaries or river mouth areas such as the Mary River in Maryborough Queensland just 30 minutes from Hervey Bay!

 In recent years, there have been more sightings of crocodiles in the Hervey Bay area.
 This isn’t because of breeding.